Car Review

 You wish.
 What powers it?

-The same 2.0-litre four-cylinder petrol/e-motor mix as the current Honda Civic eHEV, which means modest outputs of 181bhp and 232lb ft for 0-62mph in 8.2 seconds.
-It’s a system that’s at once complex and simple; the engine typically only drives the front wheels directly at motorway cruising speeds, its power more typically channelled through the motor, a process which allows it to run at more efficient revs for greater fuel economy.
+The same 2.0-litre four-cylinder petrol/e-motor mix as the current Honda Civic eHEV, which means modest outputs of 181bhp and 232lb ft for 0-62mph in 8.2 seconds (a conservative guesstimate, claims Honda).
+It’s a system that’s at once complex and simple; the engine only really drives the front wheels directly at motorway cruising speeds, its power more typically channelled through the motor, a process which allows it to run at more efficient revs for greater fuel economy.

 Far too studious for a sporty two-door, of course, and Honda knows as much with its introduction of S+ Shift.
-Rather like the Hyundai Ioniq 5 N, it offers a set of eight, faux gear ratios that you can flick-flack through via paddleshifters.
-They’re matched against a synthesised soundtrack – though at least there’s a real engine here to guide it, and a genuine 6,000rpm limit – with S+ creating the physical jolts of up- and downshifts and applying heel ‘n’ toe rev-matching to the latter.
+Rather like the Hyundai Ioniq 5 N, it offers a set of eight, We Can’t Believe They’re Not Gear Ratios that you can flick-flack through via paddleshifters, mimicking upshifts, downshifts and rev-matching.
+And they’re enhanced by a synthesised soundtrack (in a good way, as we’ll get onto later) that’s guided by the real engine and a genuine 6,000rpm limit.

 There’s also 'AHA'.
 Avoid the Alan Partridge impersonation if you can; AHA stands for Agile Handling Assist, a system which subtly nips at the inside wheels’ brakes as you enter a corner to help the car more faithfully follow your steering input, controlling the discs individually to further aid precision.
 Probably don’t mention this if you want your first date to sign up for a second.